FLO-2DSoftware/FLO-2D-Docs/source/setup/qgis_setup.rst

 Step 1: QGIS Installation
 ----------------------------
-There are options for installing QGIS.
 Choose one of the following methods:

-.. dropdown:: **Option A – QGIS Latest Long-Term Release (Network Installation)**
+.. dropdown:: **Option A – QGIS Latest Long-Term Release (Recommended)**

    The following method uses the OSGeo4W Network Installer to install the current QGIS LTR version adds Python modules such as ``h5py`` and ``netCDF4``.